Trident II Tritanium for Hip Replacement

 The trial information does not specify if you need to stop taking your current medications.
 However, if you are taking steroids in excess of normal levels, you may not be eligible to participate.

-Is the Trident II Tritanium Acetabular Shell safe for hip replacement?
+What prior data suggests that the Trident II Tritanium Acetabular Shell is safe for hip replacement?

-What makes the Trident II Tritanium Acetabular Shell unique for hip replacement?
+What is the effectiveness track record for the Trident II Tritanium Acetabular Shell in hip replacement?

 Principal Investigator